More Than 35 Dead, Dozens Injured In Kuwait Building Fire - UrduPoint

 More Than 35 Dead, Dozens Injured In Kuwait Building Fire

-Kuwait City, (APP - UrduPoint / Pakistan Point News - 12th Jun, 2024) More than 35 people were killed and dozens injured in a building fire in an area heavily populated with foreign workers in Kuwait, the interior ministry said on Wednesday.
+Kuwait City, (APP - UrduPoint / Pakistan Point News - 12th Jun, 2024) More than 35 people were killed and dozens injured after a fire broke out at dawn in a building housing nearly 200 foreign workers in Kuwait, officials said on Wednesday.

-Forty-three people were injured, the health ministry said, after the blaze broke out in a residential building south of Kuwait City at dawn.
+Forty-three people were injured, the health ministry said, in the blaze in the Mangaf area south of Kuwait City which is heavily populated with migrant labourers.

-"Unfortunately, we received a report of a fire at... exactly 6:00 am (0300 GMT) in the Mangaf area," Major General Eid Al-Owaihan, director of the interior ministry's General Department of Criminal Evidence, said during a visit to the site.
+"Unfortunately, we received a report of a fire at... exactly 6:00 am (0300 GMT) in the Mangaf area," Major General Eid Al-Owaihan, head of the interior ministry's General Department of Criminal Evidence, said at the site.

 "As for the deaths in the building behind me, the number has exceeded 35 so far."